Srijani-Das07/Voice-Notes-Summarizer/README.md

 ## Security & Privacy

-- ✅ All processing is performed on the device.
+- ✅ All processing happens locally on the device.
 - ✅ No API keys or external services are required.
 - ✅ Open source models ensure transparency and auditability.